 AD integrations in a newly-created organization automatically have the following default settings enabled:

-How you approach your Okta AD integration will depend on your organization's size, needs and scopeA scope is an indication by the client that it wants to access some resource. of deployment.
+How you implement your Okta AD integration is dependent on the size of your organization, your business requirements, and the scopeA scope is an indication by the client that it wants to access some resource. of your deployment.
 In general, there are two main approaches:

-- Proof of Concept (POC) or simple deployment — If you're doing a POC or have a relatively simple AD integration, you may prefer to jump right in to installing the Okta AD agent and get started importing some users and setting up the basics.
-You may not want or need to do a lot of planning around high availability (HA) or disaster recovery (DR), or which attributes you will import from your AD user profiles into the corresponding Okta user profile.
+- Proof of Concept (POC) or simple deployment — If you're doing a POC or a simple AD integration, you'll probably want to install the Okta AD agent, import some users, and configure basic settings.
+You may not need high availability (HA) or disaster recovery (DR) options, or be concerned about the attributes you import from your AD user profiles into Okta.

-- Large scale enterprise deployment — Larger enterprise deployments may do more upfront planning of their Okta AD agent integration before beginning the agent installs and importing user data.
+- Large scale enterprise deployment — For large enterprise deployments, it is likely that you'll want to do some planning before installing the Okta AD agent and importing user data.